 Global warming is one of the most complicated issue facing world leaders.
 Warnings from the scientific community are becoming louder, as an increasing body of science points to rising dangers from the ongoing buildup of human-related greenhouse gases — produced mainly by the burning of fossil fuels and forests.
 In fact, deforestation serves as a double-edged sword against us, since there are fewer forests left to absorb the rising carbon in the atmosphere.

-Global emissions of carbon dioxide were at a record high in 2011 and were likely to take a similar jump in 2012, scientists reported in early December 2012 — the latest indication that efforts to limit such emissions are failing.
+Global emissions of carbon dioxide were at a record high in 2011 and were likely to take a similar jump in 2012.

 Overall, global emissions jumped 3 percent in 2011 and are expected to jump another 2.6 percent in 2012, researchers reported.
 Meanwhile, ocean levels and extreme weather appear to be rising simultaneously.